dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
  sure
-so on the level of consensus protocols um and being able to inherit security from other block chains or right on top of them other stuff like merge mining emerge mining encounters some potential attack vectors with essentially there's an adoption curve which is a little bit difficult where as you know merge my block change is call it you know namecoin or whatever one they have to get Bitcoin miners to actively watch their network and monitor it and
+so on the level of consensus protocols and being able to inherit security from other block chains or right on top of them other stuff like merge mining emerge mining encounters some potential attack vectors with essentially there's an adoption curve which is a little bit difficult where as you know merge my blockchange is call it you know namecoin or whatever one they have to get Bitcoin miners to actively watch their network and monitor it and